A Standard DISC assessment

 Standard DISC vs. Situational DISC

-Standard DISC remains a widely used self-reflective assessment for personal growth and communication.
-For those requiring the same familiar framework but with added contextual flexibility and comparability, Situational DISC provides an expanded alternative.
+Standard DISC remains one of the most widely used self-reflective assessments for personal development and communication.
+For those who want to retain the familiar DISC structure, but at the same time achieve greater situational adaptation and comparability, Situational DISC offers an expanded and more flexible alternative.

 Behavioural style assessments are based on self-evaluation and are not personality tests.